dovecot/documentation/docs/core/man/doveadm-purge.1.md

 In the second form, the command will be executed for all users listed in the given *file*.

-+In the third form, the command will be performed for the user contained in the +*USER* environment variable.
+In the third form, the command will be performed for the user contained in the *USER* environment variable.

 In the last form, only messages of the given *user* (s) will be purged.